MangaD/cpp-project-template/docs/development_guide.md

 3. The main page of doxygen is set with the `\mainpage` command.
 See: https://www.doxygen.nl/manual/commands.html#cmdmainpage
   But it is possible to set an MD file as the main page.
 See: https://stackoverflow.com/a/26244558/3049315

+<a id="adding-libraries"></a>
+## Adding libraries

+Adding libraries to the project requires modifying the `vcpkg.json` file **if you use one**, the CI/CD workflow files, the `docs/install.md` file, the `CMakeLists.txt` file of the project that you are adding the library to, and the `.devcontainer/Dockerfile`.

+<a id="windows-xp"></a>
+## Windows XP

+For MSVC see [here](https://learn.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-170).
+For MinGW see [here](https://github.com/msys2/MSYS2-packages/issues/1784).
+For Clang see [here](https://releases.llvm.org/3.7.0/tools/clang/docs/ReleaseNotes.html#last-release-which-will-run-on-windows-xp-and-windows-vista).

+Naturally, the Windows API has evolved since Windows XP and modern features will not work with this OS.

 <a id="github-actions-tips"></a>
 ## GitHub Actions tips